Bi-directional Digital Twin and Edge Computing in the Metaverse: Introduction

-\textbf{RQ1: How to create DTs of objects or users on MEC servers?} IoT sensors collect data from physical objects and users and send it to MEC servers to create their DTs in the virtual world.
+\jiadong{IoT sensors collect data from physical objects and users and send it to MEC servers to create their DTs in the virtual world.
+The DTEC receives the MEC system's up-to-date data (e.g., resource consumption, load, and performance).
 This transmission is accomplished via intra-twin communications.
-The MEC servers provide the necessary resources (computing, cashing, and storage) to enable the DT construction which includes training its ML models.
-The decisions made by the DTs' models are returned as feedback to the physical counterparts (PTs) through intra-twin communications.
+DTEC also retrieves the users' data from hosted DTs via inter-twin communications.
+The MEC servers provide the necessary resources (computing, cashing, and storage) to enable the DT construction which includes training its machine learning (ML) models.
+The decisions made by the DTs' models are returned as feedback to the physical counterparts (PTs) through intra-twin communications.}

-\textbf{RQ2: How to create and maintain DT-assisted edge computing for optimal resource allocation and immersive Metaverse experience?} DTEC is the digital replica of the MEC system that is hosted on the MEC server.
-The DTEC receives the system's up-to-date data (e.g., resource consumption, load, and performance) via intra-twin communications.
-It also retrieves the users' data from hosted DTs via inter-twin communications.
-The DTEC is supported by a well-trained behavioral model to allocate the system resources among the Metaverse users.
-With up-to-date MEC state and user's DTs, the DTEC can determine or predict the resource demand, and assign the resources in a way that maximizes the accumulative QoE.
-Afterward, DTEC decisions are returned to the MEC system as feedback via intra-twin communications to update accordingly.
+\textbf{RQ2: How to ensure high and fair QoE in the Metaverse through the interplay between DTs, local DTECs, and global DTEC?}